Alpnach Air Base: History

-The Highway A8 at Alpnach was built so that it could be used as a takeoff and landing runway and was associated with temporary taxiways with the cavern.
-However, only take-off were made for safety reasons, the landings were made on the normal runway.

-From 1947 to 1994, the 19th Squadron was stationed in Alpnach.
+The Highway A8 was twice tested as an emergency takeoff runway, using temporary taxiways to the base.

-In 1994 the last Swiss Armed Forces training courses took place at Alpnach, and on 23 September 1995 the last Tiger F-5E left.
+In 1994 the last Air Force jet training courses took place at Alpnach, and on 23 September 1995 the last Tiger F-5E left.
 In 2004, Air Base Alpnach was threatened with the closure of the airfield, but the Obwalden government successfully lobbied for the airfield.

-In May 2012, began renovation work on Hangar 2 and 3 and the new building for the Hangar 4.
+In May 2012, renovation work on Hangars 2 and 3 began as well the building for a new Hangar 4.

 Today

 Alpnach Air Base is the main logistical base of the helicopter of the Swiss Air Force.
 Standard helicopter types used at Air Base Alpnach are the Aérospatiale Super Puma, Eurocopter AS532UL Cougar Mk1 and Eurocopter EC 635.

 Other uses

 The RUAG Switzerland AG operates on the airfield a location for the maintenance of civil and military helicopter.